Authentick/gatekeeper.page/content/blog/2021-gatekeeper-and-password-policies/index.en.md

 ---
 title: "Gatekeeper and password policies"
 summary: "Most people probably have seen such an error message before when trying to change their password somewhere.
-And the usual reaction ends up just adding some special characters such as exclamation marks at the end of the password.."
+And the usual reaction ends up just adding some special characters such as exclamation marks at the end of the password."
 author: "Lukas Reschke"
 draft: false
 "blog/categories": ["vision"]